Preserving Biodiversity (TNFD)

 Step.2: Identify material issues

-Step.3: Locational assessment
+Step.3: Conduct locational assessment

 of the value chain